Home 9 Applicants 9 Understanding the Process for the Individual Assessment of Educational Qualifications

 2. The program or the additional academic course work you completed has a minimum of three courses of approximately 45 instructional hours each in general education.

-3. The program demonstrates all of the vocational learning outcomes outlined in the most recent Early Childhood Education Program Standard approved by the Ministry of Advanced Education and Skills Development (formerly Ministry of Training, Colleges and Universities).
+3. The program demonstrates all of the vocational learning outcomes outlined in the most recent Early Childhood Education Program Standard, approved in 2018 by the Ontario Ministry of Training, Colleges and Universities.

 • The program must demonstrate a minimum of 60% of the relevant elements of the performance through academic course work in order to achieve each vocational learning outcome.